 Shortly thereafter, the country’s demographics changed drastically with millions flocking to the cities for their piece of the bustling ‘business and industry’ pie.
 With this exodus came the need to ship large quantities of dairy products throughout New England.
 In addition to butter production came the need to supply milk to consumers in southern regions, and soon Cabot was supplying milk to bottling companies, as well as making cheddar and cottage cheeses.

-Most of us can remember the ‘milk man’ with his morning delivery of glass milk bottles and other dairy products.
+Most of us can remember the ‘milkman’ with his morning delivery of glass milk bottles and other dairy products.
 Those days have long since vanished with the emergence of packaging plants, and by 1990 Cabot Creamery’s 400 farmer-owners from the North Country were supplying the Creamery with 330 million pounds of milk per year.
-Cabot was now producing the sought-after high-quality butters, cheeses, and yogurts seen in supermarkets today.
+Cabot was now producing the sought-after high-quality butter, cheeses, and yogurts seen in supermarkets today.

 As it was 80 years ago, Cabot, Vermont is still a sleepy little farm community tucked into the rocky soil of Vermont’s rolling green hills.
 And, Cabot Creamery continues to bring pleasure to the people who buy their products, and value to the farmer-owners who supply their milk.

 The Cabot Visitor’s Center, located on Route 215 in Cabot Village, is open for factory cheese-making tours and tastings.
-The summer hours begin Memorial Day.
+The summer hours begin on Memorial Day.
 Phone 800-837-4261.
-Vermont Living Magazine suggests calling to confirm hours of operation.
+Vermont Living Magazine suggests you telephone in advance of your visit to confirm hours of operation.